Van Eyalet

 The Van Eyalet (ایالت وان) was an eyalet of the Ottoman Empire.
 The capital was Van.
 It was formed in 1548 as one of the Beylerbeyliks of the Ottoman Empire.
 Its reported area in the 19th century was 9616 sqmi.

-It included territory in Eastern Anatolia, as well as a small part of present-day Iran (the Sanjak of Sero, today in Urmia County).
+It included territory in Western Armenia (now the Eastern Anatolia region in Turkey) as well as a small part of present-day Iran (the Sanjak of Sero, today in Urmia County).

 Administrative divisions

 Administrative division of the beylerbeylik of Van between 1680 and 1702 were as follows: